techlib/celus/docs/analytical-database.rst

 - ``date`` (``date``) - the date of the usage
 - ``metric_id`` (``integer``) - internal CELUS id of the metric that the report belongs to
 - ``metric__short_name`` (``string``) - the short name of the metric, for COUNTER matches the COUNTER metric name
+- ``import_batch_id`` (``integer``) - internal CELUS id of the import batch - this groups together data from one import (harvest, manual upload, etc.).
+One import batch always covers one month.
+This column is intended mainly for internal use.
+- ``value`` (``integer``) - the value of the metric - the usage count

+If the report type uses titles, the following columns are added for titles (for example the Platform Report does not use titles, but the Title Report does):

 - ``title_id`` (``integer``) - internal CELUS id of the title that the report belongs to
 - ``title__name`` (``string``) - the name of the title
 - ``title__pub_type`` (``string``) - the publication type of the title